hmccarty/3176-2019/README.md

 - Trapezoidal Motion Profiling

 For any questions regarding the code, contact one of the following:
-- Harrison McCarty (mccarth@purdue.edu) - Programmer from 2019
+- Harrison McCarty (mccarth@purdue.edu) - Lead Programmer from 2019
 - Team 3176 (team3176@brownsburg.k12.in.us)